saoudrizwan/Piano/README.md

 * All versions of the iPhone can play the `.vibration()` note.

 Piano also includes a useful extension for `UIDevice` to check if the user's device has a Taptic Engine and if it supports Haptic Feedback.
-This extension is especially useful for creating Piano symphonies for all devices:
+This extension is especially useful for creating symphonies for all devices:
 ```swift
 if UIDevice.current.hasHapticFeedback {
     // use .hapticFeedback(HapticFeedback) notes